soderstrom-rikard/adi-toolchain/win32/README.txt

 For help using this toolchain, please use our toolchain forums:
     http://blackfin.uclinux.org/gf/project/toolchain/forum

+The installer takes care of changing your Windows PATH environment variables so they should show up automatically in new applications.
+You should not need to change your environment yourself.
+If you don't know what environment variables are, don't worry about as it's taken care of for you.

 You can find the release notes for our toolchain on our documentation wiki:
     http://docs.blackfin.uclinux.org/doku.php?id=toolchain_release_notes